teymzz/checkBox.js/README.md

 ### Html Structure

-In order to use the plugin the html structure of the custom checkbox should resemble the format below in which the custom selector that is identified with the default ```[checkbox]``` selector comes immediately before the input checkbox html element as shown below:
+In order to use this plugin, the html structure of the custom checkbox should resemble the format below in which the custom selector identified by the default ```[checkbox]``` selector comes immediately before the input checkbox html element as shown below:

 ```html
 <div>